Skip to main content

 The pit produced more than the workshop record reflected.

 The mines I worked alongside at Caterpillar and Unatrac in Ghana shared the same operational pattern.
 The pit produced more than the workshop record reflected.
 The bowser dispensed more than the fuel ledger could explain.
 The royalty return was reconstructed at quarter-end from three spreadsheets and a long memory.
 Operationally these mines were sound.
 Financially they were absorbing 5-10% leakage that nobody could quite name.
 The operating record is the layer that names it.
 Per-truck, per-operator, per-shift, captured at the event.
 The royalty curve becomes a managed exposure rather than an absorbed shock.
-That is what we built for full mine operators in Ghana.
+We built Darikoda to be that layer.

 Theo Ilori, founder of Darikoda